Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 eLearnSecurity is a serious alternative to other training providers that can cost up to 3 times more.

+Full Transparency:
+* I had this reviewed by eLearnSecurity so that I didn't run into any copyright issues
+* I also did not mean to write so much but I got into a 'flow'
+* I plan on taking the web application testing course to supplement my web app testing role

 # What course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)